alozie/afndev/install/readme.md

 ## Create new project

-To create a new repository using Project Template's installer, run the follow from this repository's root directory:
+To create a new repository using Bolt's installer, run the follow from this repository's root directory:

 ### Create a new project, build all dependencies.